VU-Programming/OOFP-snake/README.md

 To get the full 1.5 points, you need to:
 * Not use mutable containers (Arrays and others)
 * Use a GameState that contains only vals
-* Use vars only to:
+* Use vars only to (these are the allowed vars, you are of course allowed to use a subset of these):
    - keep track of the current gamestate
    - keep track of past gamestates
    - keep track of whether reverse is enabled
+   - keep track of the current direction

-You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions.
+You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions (NOTE: this is not true for the next assignment, there it is not allowed for the immutability bonus).

 To get the points for not using a 2-dimensional structure:
 * Do not store cells in a 2-dimensional structure